tradle/why-hypercore/FAQ.md

 Some key differences, [described here](https://www.datprotocol.com/deps/0002-hypercore/), are:

 - ScuttleButt is not suited for streaming, as it does not have a sparse data structure (enabled by Merkle trees, while ScuttleButt uses linked lists).
 - IPFS was designed for files, so it is not suitable for databases.
 It also has limited support for data editing and data integrity (history of changes).
-- IPFS team has produced Filecoin spec and raised $205M cia ICO to build it, while Hypercore team is quite lightly funded by grants and consulting projects.
-Yet many ICOs ran into legal trouble with SEC, the most high profile was Telegram recently.
+- IPFS team has produced Filecoin spec and raised $205M on ICO to build it so it is funded to sustain long-term development.
+Hypercore team on the other hand is quite lightly funded by grants and consulting projects.
+That said, many ICOs ran into legal trouble with SEC, the most high profile of them was Telegram recently.
 Other tensions [for IPFS team are rising](https://fortune.com/2020/08/19/are-blockchain-companies-cursed-with-too-much-cash/), as it still did not deliver a Filecoin product.

 Some notes on IPFS goodies: